 Susan and her partner were both planners and analytical thinkers.
 Once they got to the point they could get to an obstacle they would begin to plan.
 And plan.
 And plan some more.
 To the point where Jordy the horse was beginning to fall asleep.
 With that que we were able to step in and facilitate the situation.
 The group FINALLY decided they needed to take action.
 So they woke Jordy up, moved him to the obstacle and quickly proceeded to go right back to planning.
 What did Jordy do?
 He laid down.
 Right in the middle of the obstacle!
 The team laughed and laughed and when asked what Jordy was saying they said "That we need to make a bloody decision and take some action!!!"

 Then something amazing happened.
-As Jordy lay down on the ground, Susan planted herself right beside him.
+As Jordy laid down on the ground, Susan planted herself right beside him.
 It was stunning, overcoming her fear had made her feel strong and powerful and her teammate wept for her, knowing truly how much it meant to Susan in her life.

 It is truly amazing, when we trust in the teaching of these majestic creatures, there is nothing they can't teach us.